mimnets/mimnets.github.io/_posts/2025-01-11-onedrive-and-excel-sync-problem-with-solutions.md

 ---
 title: OneDrive and Excel Sync problem with solutions
 date: 2025-01-05 12:53:05 +/-TTTT
-categories: [OneDrive Excel]
+categories: ["OneDrive", "Excel"]
-tags: [onedrive excel]     # TAG names should always be lowercase
+tags: ["onedrive", "excel"]     # TAG names should always be lowercase
 description: If you face that onedrive is not syncing properly..
 ---